Microsoft-Web/HOL-MVC4ModelsAndDataAccess/HOL.md

 - How to use the Query Result Shaping, a feature that reduces the number of database accesses, retrieving data in a more efficient way

 - How to use both Database First and Code First approaches in Microsoft Entity Framework to link the database with the model

-- How to implement an Async controller to query the database asynchronously

 <a name="AppendixA" />